Stone Age in Azerbaijan

-Stone Age in Azerbaijan is divided into the Paleolithic, Mesolithic, and Neolithic periods.
+The Stone Age in Azerbaijan is divided into the Paleolithic, Mesolithic, and Neolithic periods.
 It was studied in Karabakh, Gazakh, Lerik, Gobustan, and Nakhchivan.
 Stone materials belonging to the Stone Age were found by Mammadali Huseynov in the Shorsu gorge located near the village of Gyrag Kasaman in Qazakh region.
 According to his research, people have first settled in the territory of Azerbaijan 2 million years ago.
 The Stone Age era involved two different human species: Homo neanderthalensis and Homo sapiens.

 Paleolithic

 The Paleolithic period originated from the first human species’ habitation in this territory and lasted until the 12th millennium BCE.
 The Paleolithic is subdivided into 3 periods: The Lower Paleolithic, The Middle Paleolithic, The Upper Paleolithic periods.

 Lower Paleolithic

 The Lower Paleolithic period continued until 100 thousand years ago in Azerbaijan.
 The lifestyle of the people living in the Lower Paleolithic period in Azerbaijan was studied in the Guruchay valley, based on materials from the Azikh cave.
 In 1968, the lower jaw part of azykantrop was found in the acheulean age layer in Azokh cave.
 There were raw materials for preparing various tools in the Guruchay valley.
 Ancient people collected stones from Guruchay to prepare labour instruments (tools).
 Distinguished by its unique features of the techniques and typology of material-cultural samples, they were entitled as “Guruchay culture” at the end of the investigation conducted in Azikh cave in 1974.
 Guruchay culture had some common features with the Olduvay culture.

 Acheulean culture in Azerbaijan developed on the basis of Guruchay culture and is considered its second stage.
 The findings of the Acheulean culture were depicted in the territory of the Gazakh region in Azerbaijan.
 The discovery of animal residues shows that hunting dominated during the Acheulean period.
 Labor instruments were mainly made of quartz, flint, basalt, limestone, sometimes chalcedony and other types of stone.